Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

-\textbf{Rule-based VRS}: The majority of VRS are rule-based and are built on the foundations laid by the seminal works in \cite{bertin1983semiology,cleveland1984graphical}.
-A first example of this approach is APT \cite{mackinlay1986automating}, which generates, filters, and scores visualizations based on criteria such as expressiveness and perceptual effectiveness.
+VRSs made their first contributions in the mid-80s, with rule-based methods being the most prominent approach.
+Most VRSs are rule-based and built on the foundations of the seminal works in \cite{bertin1983semiology,cleveland1984graphical}.
+As previously stated, these systems usually allow users to specify some constraints at inference time, especially task-based ones.
+A first example is APT \cite{mackinlay1986automating}, which generates, filters, and scores visualizations based on expressiveness and perceptual effectiveness criteria.
 Other systems, such as SAGE \cite{roth1994interactive}, BOZ \cite{casner1991task}, and Show Me \cite{mackinlay2007show} support a wider range of data, encodings, and tasks.
-Recently, hybrid systems \cite{chakrabarti2021towards,DBLP:conf/sigmod/HuOH18,viegas2018generating,wongsuphasawat2015voyager,wongsuphasawat2017voyager} have emerged, which blend visual encoding rules with the recommendation of visualizations that include non-selected columns.
 Lastly, TaskVis \cite{shen2022visual} supports user-specified tasks - among 18 possible task choices (e.g., clustering, comparison, correlation) - that narrow down the process of recommending visualizations.
+Recently, hybrid systems \cite{chakrabarti2021towards,DBLP:conf/sigmod/HuOH18,viegas2018generating,wongsuphasawat2015voyager,wongsuphasawat2017voyager} have also emerged, which blend visual encoding rules with the recommendation of visualizations that include non-selected features.